 We often see crisp, bright and super vibrant GoPro videos online.
-But it's nothing rare for GoPro owners to capture bad quality video with the camera - grainy, blurry with pixelated, jittery, noisy and the like.
+But it's nothing rare for GoPro owners to capture some bad quality videos with the camera - grainy, blurry with pixelated, jittery, noisy and the like.
 So how to improve those poor-quality GoPro videos?
 Is there any easy-to-handle GoPro video quality enhancer to recommend for post-production?
 Let's just find the answers below.

 To begin with, it must be figured out that GoPro video may looks awful for two reasons: